Eve982/mesto/README.md

 <h2>Mesto</h2>

-The service provides an opportunity to create your profile and post photos of places you have visited in it.
+The application provides an opportunity to create your profile and post photos of places you have visited in it.
 The site is developed according to the mobile-first methodology and adapted for viewing at screen resolutions from 320px to 1440px.

 <h2>Basic functionality</h2>
 <ul>
-    <li>Editing a profile</li>
+    <li>Editing a profile;</li>
-    <li>Like/dislike</li>
+    <li>Like/dislike;</li>
     <li>Add place card: download photo and write a name;</li>
     <li>Zoom photo;</li>
     <li>Native validation;</li>